-- The medications are administered through a fixed ratio pen.
+- Insulin glargine/lixisenatide (Soliqua) and insulin degludec/liraglutide (Xultophy) are long-acting insulin and incretinbased antidiabetic combination therapies that are FDA-approved as adjunctive therapy to diet and exercise to improve glycemic control in adult T2DM patients. - The medications are administered through a fixed ratio pen.
 Soliqua may be administered in doses of 15 to 60 U of insulin glargine and 5 to 20 mcg of lixisenatide, while Xultophy may be administered in doses of 10 to 50 U of insulin degludec and 0.36 to 1.3 mcg of liraglutide SC once daily depending on prior treatment and dosages.
 Individualized dosing is recommended based on metabolic needs, blood glucose monitoring, glycemic control, type of diabetes, and prior insulin use of the patient. - These agents have been studied in combination with metformin, sulfonylureas, pioglitazone, and meglitinides.
 In studies, Soliqua demonstrated HbA1c reductions ranging from 0.3 to 0.5% vs insulin glargine and 0.8% vs lixisenatide.
 Xultophy demonstrated estimated treatment differences in HbA1c reductions of 1% vs insulin degludec monotherapy, 0.6% vs insulin glargine monotherapy, and 0.9% vs a GLP-1 receptor agonist (eg, liraglutide or exenatide twice daily).
 Across trials, Xultophy and Soliqua were associated with both weight losses and gains.
-Hypoglycemia rates are mostly similar to those observed within the basal insulin monotherapy arms; however, the GLP-1 receptor agonists were associated with less hypoglycemic events (Aroda et al 2016, Buse et al 2014, FDA summary review [Soliqua] 2016, Lingvay et al 2016, Linjawi et al 2017, Rosenstock et al 2016).
+Hypoglycemia rates were mostly similar to those observed within the basal insulin monotherapy arms; however, the GLP-1 receptor agonists were associated with less hypoglycemic events (Aroda et al 2016, Buse et al 2014, FDA summary review [Soliqua] 2016, Lingvay et al 2016, Linjawi et al 2017, Rosenstock et al 2016).
 Several CV outcomes trials have been conducted in patients with T2DM who were administered basal insulin monotherapy or GLP-1 receptor agonist monotherapy.
-Of these trials, the only trial which demonstrated a reduced CV risk was the LEADER trial, which compared liraglutide to placebo (Gerstein et al 2012, Marso et al 2016, Marso et al 2017, Pfeffer et al 2015). - Overall, the safety profiles of these agents are similar.
-A few differences are that Xultophy has a boxed warning regarding the risk of thyroid C-cell tumors and is contraindicated in patients with a history of MTC or MEN 2.
-There is also a REMS program for Xultophy, which includes a communication plan for alerting healthcare professionals about the risk of acute pancreatitis and the potential risk of MTC.
+Of these trials, the only trial which demonstrated a reduced CV risk was the LEADER trial, which compared liraglutide to placebo (Gerstein et al 2012, Marso et al 2016, Marso et al 2017, Pfeffer et al 2015).

+- Overall, the safety profiles of these agents are similar.
+Xultophy has a boxed warning regarding the risk of thyroid C-cell tumors and is contraindicated in patients with a history of MTC or MEN 2.
 Other key warnings for these products include increased risks of pancreatitis, hypoglycemia or hyperglycemia, the potential for overdose due to medication errors, acute kidney injury, hypokalemia, and the potential for fluid retention and heart failure with use of thiazolidinediones.
 Soliqua has an additional warning and precaution regarding immunogenicity risks associated with the development of antibodies which may result in the loss of glycemic control.
-Common AEs include gastrointestinal effects (eg, nausea, diarrhea, etc), nasopharyngitis, headache, and upper respiratory tract infection.
+Common AEs include gastrointestinal effects (eg, nausea, diarrhea, etc), nasopharyngitis, headache, and upper respiratory tract infection. - The ADA and EASD guidelines note that a basal insulin/GLP-1 agonist combination can be considered when first intensifying therapy to injectable products in patients with a HbA1c > 10% and/or if above the target HbA1c by over 2%.
+The combination can also be considered in patients who require additional control after the addition of a GLP-1 agonist in the intensification algorithm (ADA 2019, Davies 2018).